 Getting real about the vaccine

 Public health experts have concerns that the overconfidence in a COVID-19 vaccine from companies, politicians, and other influences in the limelight could give the public impractical ideas about a “COVID cure.”
 With people facing pandemic fatigue and healthcare workers being overburdened, it’s completely understandable that people want their same old version of “normal” again.
-So it’s no surprise that when an influential person, a politician, or a person of authority pins all their hopes on a vaccine, the general population will follow suit.
-Anything to get “back to normal” right?
+So it’s no surprise that when an influential person or person of authority pins all their hopes on a vaccine, the general population will follow suit.
 Public health experts fear that this mentality could cause people to ease up on the actions they’re taking now to slow the spread.

 What does a realistic COVID-19 vaccine look like?

 A misconception we need to face about a COVID-19 vaccine is that it will most likely not be a one-and-done type deal.
 Research on seasonal coronaviruses and other closely related viruses to COVID-19 shows that the vaccine probably won’t help for someone’s entire lifespan, and more research is necessary to nail down the details on how effective and how long a COVID-19 vaccine could work.
 This doesn’t mean that all hope is lost—we can still dampen the effects of this virus through standard precautionary measures.
 Upon the development of a COVID-19 vaccine, it will be important to keep in mind that even science has its limits.